clp-research/slurk/docs/slurk_gettingstarted.rst

 Before we log onto the server in the way described above, we need to create a bot user and let it log on first.
-Create two tokens as described above (make sure to use the correct room names and labels).
+Create two tokens as described above (if you used a different room name or label, make sure specify the correct ones).
 One of these tokens is for the user and one is for the bot.

 There are Docker containers for all example bots.
 To run the echo-bot using docker, you need to type the following, inserting your bot